EarthObservationSimulator/instrupy/docs/module_basic_sensor_model.rst

 a grid (list of geo-coordinates) evaluate to see if the grid-points fall within the instrument sceneFOV (sceneFOV = FOV in most cases) or the FOR.
 The pointing-options feature further allows to automate coverage calculations for numerous instrument orientations.

-Once the coverage has been evaluated, the target locations and the observer (satellite) locations is known.
-The following data metrics at the target location on the surface of Earth can be calculated:
+Once the coverage has been evaluated, the observable locations and the observer (satellite) locations is known, the following data metrics at the observable location on the surface of Earth can be calculated:

 .. csv-table:: Observation data metrics table